Mechanics of Materials

 Specialization (6): Mechanics of Materials

-This field of knowledge serves as a basis for performing structural analysis; it deals with the fundamental physical laws governing materials’ behaviour when externally stressed, when forced to deform, or when exposed to different temperature conditions (or a combination of all three).
-These laws are essentially mathematical formulations that attempt to capture and reproduce fundamental material properties such as: elasticity, plasticity, creep, viscoelasticity, and viscoplasticity; they are also related to the representation of phenomena such as fracture and distributed damage.
+This field of knowledge serves as a basis for structural analysis; it deals with the fundamental physical laws governing materials’ behaviour when externally stressed, when forced to deform, or when exposed to different temperature conditions (or a combination of all three).
+These laws are essentially mathematical formulations that attempt to capture and reproduce fundamental material properties such as elasticity, plasticity, creep, viscoelasticity, and viscoplasticity; they are also related to the representation of phenomena such as fracture and distributed damage.

 12421 Advanced Soil Mechanics 5 point Autumn E2B (Thurs 8-12)